aws-samples/aws-modernization-with-confluent/README.md

 ![Architecture](https://github.com/aws-samples/aws-modernization-with-confluent/blob/main/static/images/intro/GenericFlow.png)

-And for this workshop how the architecture looks like and AWS Services used:
+And for this workshop how the architecture looks like and AWS Services used along with Confluent Cloud:

 ![Architecture](https://github.com/aws-samples/aws-modernization-with-confluent/blob/main/static/images/intro/Arch.png)